-Being the brightest, most confident person in the room can, at times, have a negative effect.
+As leaders learn in our leadership action learning programs, being the brightest, most confident person in the room can, at times, have a negative effect.
 It can seriously block employee input and sabotage a leader’s efforts to learn what employees are really thinking.
 The very traits that define an effective leader can unintentionally muzzle their team and decrease employee engagement.

 A Typical Example

 A manager calls a team meeting to review their marketing strategy for a new product.
 They sit in their usual spot at the head of the table and, in their usual self-assured manner, present the plan and ask for input.
 Silence.
 Finally, one or two employees speak up in agreement with the plan.
 They were convinced by the manager’s confidence and, despite the genuine request for their thoughts, decided the manager probably had it all figured out.

 Behavioral research shared by our microlearning experts tells us that there is indeed such a thing as a leader being too competent and confident, at least in certain situations such as during a project’s planning stages when creative contributions are needed from a range of people.